Larry Tye

-Larry Tye is an American non-fiction author and journalist known for his biographies of notable Americans including Edward Bernays (1999) Satchel Paige (2009), Robert F. Kennedy (2016) and Joseph McCarthy (2020).
+Larry Tye is an American journalist and non-fiction author, known for his biographies of notable Americans including Edward Bernays (1999) Satchel Paige (2009), Robert F. Kennedy (2016) and Joseph McCarthy (2020).

+Personal life

+Larry Tye grew up in Boston, born to a Jewish family with deep roots in the community, as related in his book, Home Lands: Portrait of the New Jewish Diaspora.

+When selling his home in Cambridge, Tye said the city's rent control law "created nightmares for many homeowners like me."
+He produced a "fastidiously researched application" that was "a half-inch thick and included documents dating back 14 years" that he presented before the Rent Control Board to prove that it was owner-occupied and not a rental.

+Career

-From 1986 to 2001, Tye was a reporter at The Boston Globe, where his primary beat was medicine.
+From 1986 to 2001, Tye was a reporter for The Boston Globe, where his primary beat was medicine.
 He also served as the Globe's environmental reporter, roving national writer, investigative reporter and sports writer.
-Before that, he was the environmental reporter at The Courier-Journal in Louisville, Kentucky, and covered government and business at The Anniston Star in Anniston, Alabama.
+Before that, he was the environmental reporter for The Courier-Journal in Louisville, Kentucky, and covered government and business for The Anniston Star in Anniston, Alabama.

 Tye was a Nieman Fellow at Harvard University in 1993–1994 and has won a series of major newspaper awards, including the Livingston Award for Young Journalists and the Edward J. Meeman Award for Environmental Journalism.

 Two of Tye's books, one on the Pullman porters and another on electroconvulsive therapy, have been adapted into documentary films.
 Sony and Hulu are making his biography of Robert Kennedy into a limited TV series, with Chris Pine due to play Kennedy.

 Tye won a Goldsmith Research Prize from Harvard's Kennedy School of Government, an Alicia Patterson Fellowship, a Rockefeller Foundation Bellagio Residency, and research grants from the Newberry Library, Gilder Lehrman Institute, and the Eisenhower and Truman libraries.
 His books have won awards, including the National Alliance on Mental Illness's highest honor for one on mental illness co-authored with Kitty Dukakis.
 Tye's biography of Satchel Paige was named a New York Times Notable Book, and won two prizes—the Casey Award and Seymour Medal—as best baseball book of 2009.

-The Wall Street Journal wrote that Tye’s latest book, Demagogue: The Life and Long Shadow of Senator Joe McCarthy, was “the fullest account yet” of McCarthy and “the rigor of his research ensures he goes far beyond the caricature to give us a portrait of nuance and depth.”
+The Wall Street Journal wrote that Tye’s book, Demagogue: The Life and Long Shadow of Senator Joe McCarthy, was “the fullest account yet” of McCarthy and “the rigor of his research ensures he goes far beyond the caricature to give us a portrait of nuance and depth.”
 NPR reported that the book also, “draws a parallel between McCarthy's tactics and President Trump's divisive rhetoric.”

+Tye's most recently released book is The Jazzmen: How Duke Ellington, Louis Armstrong, and Count Basie Transformed America.

 Additionally, Tye is director of the Boston-based Health Coverage Fellowship, which each year trains 10 American medical journalists on better covering issues in this field.

 Education and teaching

-Tye, who graduated from Brown University, taught journalism at Boston University, Northeastern University and Tufts University.
+Tye, who graduated from Brown University, has taught journalism at Boston University, Northeastern University and Tufts University.